 When Apple Search Ads debuted in the App Store, users could barely tell an ad banner from an organic top search result.
 Thus, Search Ads listings had nearly the same TTR in the App Store search as the first position of search results.

 Our recent study showed that App Store visitors are more eagle-eyed and experienced now and TTR discrepancy proves it.
-If we compare median TTR value of top search position and Apple Search Ads banner, we’ll see that the first one is more than two times bigger (7.11% to 19.29%).
+If we compare median TTR value of top search position and Apple Search Ads banner, we’ll see that the first one is more than two times lower (7.11% to 19.29%).

 Nevertheless, Apple Search Ads remains as relevant as ever, offering an opportunity to find users at the moment they are hunting for new apps with the average cost per tap of $0.62.
 Furthermore, buying Apple Search Ads you empower your organic ranking growth.